The most common complaint I hear from people trying to raise money is that they don’t have enough time.

 While you think about that, let me give you some practical advice to recover lost time during the day.

-Here are 10 common time wasters in fundraising along with some ideas to overcome them.
+Here are 10 unproductive fundraising activities that are just time wasters, along with some ideas to overcome them.

 How many beeps, bells, and whistles are blaring at you in a typical hour?